kyeotic/homelab/proxmox.md

 # Create a user with a UID, and add it to a GID
 useradd lxc_docker -u 1000 -g 1000 -m -s /bin/bash

+# Add a user to a group
+usermod -a -G nas_shares docker

 # Delete a user
 deluser nas_root